AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

     end Show_Dynamic_Predicate_Courses;

-In this example, the package :ada:`Courses` defines a type :ada:`Course` for individual courses, and a type :ada:`Course_Container` that contains all courses.
-We want to ensure that the start date of every course is not set to a date after the end date of the same course.
-In other words, we want to check that the start and end dates are consistent to each other.
-This is implemented by the function :ada:`Check`.
-In order to enforce this rule, we declare a dynamic predicate for the :ada:`Course` type that calls the :ada:`Check` function for every object.
-For example, when we enter our course using the procedure :ada:`Add`, :ada:`Check` will be called during the object creation to ensure that the object that is being created matches our expectations.
+In this example, the package :ada:`Courses` defines a type :ada:`Course` and a type :ada:`Course_Container`, an object of which contains all courses.
+We want to ensure that the dates of each course are consistent, specifically that the start date is no later than the end date.
+To enforce this rule, we declare a dynamic predicate for the :ada:`Course` type that performs the check for each object.
+The predicate uses the type name where a variable of that type would normally be used: this is a reference to the instance of the object being tested.

-Static predicates, as mentioned above, are used for scalar types and checked during compilation time.
-They are particularly useful for representing non-contiguous elements of an enumeration.
+Static predicates, as mentioned above, are mostly used for scalar types and checked during compilation.
+They're particularly useful for representing non-contiguous elements of an enumeration.
 A classic example is a list of week days:

 .. code:: ada
     :class: ada-nocheck

     type Week is (Mon, Tue, Wed, Thu, Fri, Sat, Sun);

-We can easily create a sub-list of working days in the week by specifying a :ada:`subtype` with a range based on :ada:`Week`.
+We can easily create a sub-list of work days in the week by specifying a :ada:`subtype` with a range based on :ada:`Week`.
 For example:

 .. code:: ada
     :class: ada-nocheck

     subtype Work_Week is Week range Mon ..
 Fri;

-However, ranges in Ada can only be specified for contiguous lists: they won't allow us to pick specific days.
-For example, we may want to create a list containing the first, middle and last day of the working week to make some checks in our application.
-In that case, we can use a static predicate to specify this list:
+Ranges in Ada can only be specified as contiguous lists: they don't allow us to pick specific days.
+However, we may want to create a list containing just the first, middle and last day of the work week.
+To do that, we use a static predicate:

 .. code:: ada
     :class: ada-nocheck